nwheels-io/NWheels/CONTRIBUTING.md

      ```

     - We defined code snippets for VS2017, as follows:
-      - `000 + TAB` - insert separator line at indent 0
+      - `000 + TAB` - insert separator line at indent level 0
-      - `111 + TAB` - insert separator line at indent 1
+      - `111 + TAB` - insert separator line at indent level 1
-      - `222 + TAB` - insert separator line at indent 2
+      - `222 + TAB` - insert separator line at indent level 2
-      - `333 + TAB` - insert separator line at indent 3
+      - `333 + TAB` - insert separator line at indent level 3
-      - `444 + TAB` - insert separator line at indent 4
+      - `444 + TAB` - insert separator line at indent level 4

-1. **Curly brackets**.
-Curly brackets are opened on the same line for inlined declarations:
+1. **Curly braces**.
+Curly braces are opened on the same line for inlined declarations:
    - anonymous method
    - collection initializer

-   In all other cases, curly brackets are opened on a new line.
+   In all other cases, curly braces are opened on a new line.

 ## Peer reviews